johnstonbl01/clementinejs/developers/contributing.md

 - Your opinion on the best solution for this problem.
 - If you have any interest in addressing the issue yourself.

 Please include as much detail as possible to help the team address your issue.
-If you have a question, please feel free to reach out to any of the [team members](#current-team).

 ### Working on Issues